IvanVSmirnov/pgfreeze-qemu/README.rst

 -------------------------------------------------------------------------------------------
 pgfreeze-qemu requires:

-* qemu-guest-agent installed in VM with Postgre RDBMS
+* qemu-guest-agent in VM with Postgres RDBMS

 How to install